DestinyKubbyP/Roblox-Combat-Project/README.md

 # ⚔️ Roblox Combat Project

 Hello!
 I'm **Peter**, an 18-year-old developer who’s been exploring **game development**, **reverse engineering**, and the **inner workings of computers** for a few years.
-This will be my **first in-depth public documentation** of my Roblox combat system — a project that combines everything I’ve learned so far. 🙂
+This will be my **first in-depth public documentation** of my Roblox combat system — a project that combines everything I’ve learned so far.
+This project will be constantly updating and you will see it build on itself 🙂

 ---